acyclics/smart-CAN/CAN files/README.md

-# How to use Master branch

-Smart CAN is made to be easy to use, so naturally, there aren't that many steps to take before we get CAN running on your stm32.
-But, depending on your electronic device, the inputs to the functions will change so take care.

-### Step 1 - Configure CAN and the stm32 internal clock with cubemx (skippable if you just copy this repository):
+# Step 1 - Configure CAN and the stm32 internal clock with cubemx:

-*To be written soon*
+To be written soon.
+For now, just copy the settings from HERO_CAN.ioc located [here](https://github.com/impeccableaslan/smart-CAN/tree/master/HERO_CAN).

-### Step 2 - Code:
+# Step 2 - Code:
-Smart CAN take cares of communicating and receiving for you.
-The variable "Can" is a high level abstraction of the CAN protocol, the variable can be any electronic device that communicates with CAN.
-Once CAN bus is initialized, messages received by that Can variable will be stored inside an array of that Can variable.

 1. Include "can.h" in your file.
 ```c